nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 This woud not be the behaviour we would wish from a command that changes our present working directory.
 This occurs because the changes made to the environment in the sub-process are not propagated back to the Ipython shell.
-If we use the Ipython magic `%cd` we get the behaviour we want
+If we use the Ipython magic `%cd` we get the behaviour we want.
 ~~~
 %pwd
 %cd reproducibility_course